 Ask for Fred.
 He knows where the right stuff's kept

-Okay, one last analogy, to explain why that happens and then you can proceed as you see fit.
-Contractor mortgages are not the main ingredient in a bank’s income pie.
+Okay, one last analogy.
+This context should explain why we intervene, then you can proceed as you see fit.
+Contractor mortgages are not the main ingredient in a bank's income pie.
 Not by any stretch.
-You could even go as far as to say they’re a rarity.
+You could even go as far as to say they're a rarity.